numba/numba/docs/source/reference/deprecation.rst

 Reason for deprecation
 ----------------------

-Development of the CUDA target as been moved to the ``numba-cuda`` package to proceed independently of Numba development.
+Development of the CUDA target has been moved to the ``numba-cuda`` package to proceed independently of Numba development.
+See :ref:`cuda-deprecation-status`.

 Impact
 ------